 - as well as Abductors control will allow the movement to look graceful.

 The purpose of this routine is to develop the above stated abilities so that the kick can be lifted slowly with control and for the icing on the cake held at the full split extended position.
 Traditional Side Tilt training involves basic stretches such as splits and doing the kicks fast and slow, as well as holding an extended kick.
 Those techniques have worked for many dancers, but excruciatingly slow.

-Our program relies on kinesiological stretching and reciprocal inhibition.
+Our program relies on Zaichik Stretching and reciprocal inhibition.